microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

   - "@ikhemissi"
   - "@yannduval"
 duration_minutes: 120
-tags: azure, azure cache for redis, database, serverless, apim, cache, csu
+tags: azure, Azure Managed Redis, database, serverless, apim, cache, csu
 navigation_levels: 3
 ---

-# Azure Cache for Redis in the Azure World
+# Azure Managed Redis in the Azure World

-Welcome to this Azure Cache for Redis Workshop.
-You will be experimenting with Azure Cache for Redis in multiple labs to discover how it's integrated to other Azure services by running a real world scenarios.
+Welcome to this Azure Managed Redis Workshop.
+You will be experimenting with Azure Managed Redis in multiple labs to discover how it's integrated to other Azure services by running a real world scenarios.
 Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.

 During this workshop you will have the instructions to complete each steps.
 It is recommended to search for the answers in the provided resources and links before looking at the solutions placed under the **📚 Toggle solution** panel for a challenge based learning experience.